ipsilon/eof/spec/eof.md

 ## Preface

-**This document describes all the changes which we previously dicussed titles as EOF 1.1 and EOF 2.0.
-Those changes do not have an EIP yet.**

 This unified specification should be used as a guide to understand the various changes the EVM Object Format is proposing.
-The individual EIPs ~~still remain the official specification and should confusion arise those are to be consulted~~ are not fully updated yet, and this document serves as a main source of truth at the moment.
-See appendix for the original list of EIPs.
+See appendix for the list of EIPs.

 While EOF is extensible, in this document we discuss the first version, EOFv1.